MC1077861 – (Updated) Microsoft Defender for Cloud Apps: SIEM agents will retire

 Summary:

-Microsoft Defender for Cloud Apps will retire SIEM agents between mid-November 2025 and late November 2025.
+Microsoft Defender for Cloud Apps will retire SIEM agents between late December 2025 and early January 2026.
 No new SIEM agents can be configured after June 19, 2025.
-Transition to APIs for managing activities and alerts data from multiple workloads is recommended.
-Microsoft Sentinel agents remain supported.
+Users should transition to unified APIs and SIEM solutions for alerts and activity data to ensure continuity and enhanced capabilities.

 Details:

-As part of our ongoing convergence process for all Microsoft Defender workloads, we will retire SIEM (Security Information and Event Management) agents from Microsoft Defender for Cloud Apps in starting mid-November 2025 and ending late November 2025.
+As part of our ongoing convergence process for all Microsoft Defender workloads, we will retire SIEM (Security Information and Event Management) agents from Microsoft Defender for Cloud Apps in starting late December 2025 (previously mid-November) and ending early January 2026 (previously late November 2025).
 We recommend you transition to APIs that support the management of activities and alerts data from multiple workloads.

 Change Category: